orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 *Note*: The [SR Linux Configuration Basics](https://documentation.nokia.com/srlinux/24-3/title/basics.html) are a great introduction to the Nokia SR Linux CLI.

-In the next section, we will look at the contents of the two XML configuration files we just loaded.
-We will review step-by-step how layered automation enables SORESPO to configure a complete Service Provider network from a high-level intent.

 ## Service Automation Layering In SORESPO

 SORESPO implements highly abstracted device and service configuration through